 From your host environment¶

-If you have a preferred Postgres management tool that runs on your own computer, you can also connect to the database from outside the application.
+If you have a preferred database management tool that runs on your own computer, you can also connect to the database from outside the application.

 Expose the database’s port¶

-In order to the connect to the database from a tool running directly on your own machine, you will need to expose its port (5432).
+In order to the connect to the database from a tool running directly on your own machine, you will need to expose its port (5432 by default for Postgres).

 Add a ports section to the